Frequently Asked Questions

 15. What are the implications for existing FinTechs in the business of lending?

-Existing FinTechs realise the value of a standardised protocol and how it helps them reduce operation hassles of integrations and maintenance with multiple lenders.
+Existing FinTechs realise the value of a standardised protocol and how it helps them reduce operational hassles of integrations and maintenance with multiple lenders.
 Beyond saving operational costs, they see it as a great opportunity to expand their current portfolio of products and reach to more varied borrower segments.

 16. Are these APIs just for business loans?